DataBiosphere/stairway/FLIGHT_DEVELOPER_GUIDE.md

 database.
 Clearly it must; on server failure/recovery Stairway has to know that it is performing an undo.

-Stairway makes the same guarantee about the state at the start of `undo()` as it does for the start of `do()`: the initial state will be the same even if there are server failures and recovery.

 ### Working Map Best Practices <a name="workingmapbest"></a>

 A useful rule of thumb for the working map is: only use the working map to communicate